 Rivers in Mizoram

 The name of the longest river in the state is Chhimtuipui and another name of this river is Kaladan.
-The source of this river is situated in the Chin State in Myanmar and the river flows across the Lawngtlai and Saiha districts in the southern end of the state.
-Subsequently, the stream reverts to the Rakhine province of Myanmar and ultimately pours into the Bay of Bengal close to Akyab, an important harbor in Sittwe, Myanmar.
-Despite the fact that various other torrents and rivers flow through the mountainous areas of the state, the most significant and helpful rivers in the state of Mizoram, India are as follows:
+The source of this river is situated in the Chin state in Myanmar and the river flows across the Lawngtlai and Saiha districts in the southern end of the state.
+Subsequently, the stream reverts to the Rakhine province of Myanmar and ultimately pours into the Bay of Bengal close to Akyab, an important harbour in Sittwe, Myanmar.
+Despite the fact that various other torrents and rivers flow through the mountainous areas of the state, the most significant rivers in the state are as follows:

 Lakes in Mizoram